M00nDrag0n/GOOPLE/README.md

 ##Setup/Installation Requirements

-* _Take this link [ https://m00ndrag0n.github.io/GOOPLE/ ] and paste it into your browser._
+* _For Gooples, Take this link [ https://m00ndrag0n.github.io/GOOPLE/ ] and paste it into your browser._
+* _for Cupcakes, Take this link [ https://m00ndrag0n.github.io/GOOPLE/index-cupcake.html ] and paste it into your browser._
 * _Have fun!_

 _{No additional servers needed.}_